Unramifiedness of weight one Hilbert Hecke algebras: Introduction

-Capitalising over the theory of generalised Hasse invariants developed by Reduzzi--Xiao \cite{RX} in this context, we carefully revisit \cite{AG} and develop in \S\ref{sec:theta} the needed theory of generalised $\Theta$-operators over the Pappas--Rapoport moduli space and prove a refined injectivity criterion in terms of the minimal weights.
+Capitalising on the theory of generalised Hasse invariants developed by Reduzzi--Xiao \cite{RX} in this context, we carefully revisit \cite{AG} and develop in \S\ref{sec:theta} the needed theory of generalised $\Theta$-operators over the Pappas--Rapoport moduli space and prove a refined injectivity criterion in terms of the minimal weights.
 In particular, we show that the generalised $\Theta$-operators are indeed injective on parallel weight $1$ Hilbert modular forms provided their weight is minimal at~$\fp$.
 By the recent works \cite{DK,DK2} of Diamond and Kassaei (see \S\ref{sec:min}) weight $1$ Hilbert modular forms having `non-minimal' weight at~$\fp$ could only possibly exist when $p-1$ divides $e_\fp$, and are products of forms of partial weight $0$ at~$\fp$ with generalised Hasse invariants.

-In order to show the vanishing of the space of Katz cuspforms of partial weight $0$ at~$\fp$, and thus complete the proof of the second part of the Theorem, we construct in \S\ref{sec:partial-frob} a partial Frobenius endomorphism $\Phi_{\fp^e}$ of this space and show that it is simultaneously injective and topologically nilpotent by computing its effect on the geometric $q$-expansions.
+In order to show the vanishing of the space of Katz cuspforms of partial weight $0$ at~$\fp$, and thus complete the proof of the second and third parts of the Theorem, in \S\ref{sec:partial-frob} we construct a partial Frobenius endomorphism $\Phi_{\fp^e}$ of this space and show that it is simultaneously injective and nilpotent.
 Our construction is inspired by the one in Diamond--Sasaki \cite[\S9.8]{DS} in the case when $p$ is unramified in $F$.
 We also compute its effect on $q$-expansions, which is crucially used in our proof and, in order to avoid having to switch between different cusps, we only study the partial Frobenius operator of an appropriate power of $\fp$, rather than of $\fp$ itself.

-In the language of linear representations, we prove the following result, which can be seen as a first step towards an $R=\TT$-theorem.
+In the language of linear representations, we prove the following result, which can be seen as a first step towards an $R=\TT$ theorem.

 \begin{cor-non}[Corollary~\ref{cor:RT}] For every non-Eisenstein maximal ideal $\fm$ of $\TT^{(1)}$ (see Definition \ref{def:eis}) there exists a representation

 unramified at all primes $\fq$ not dividing $\fn$ such that $\tr(\rho_\fm(\Frob_\fq)) =T_\fq$ and $\det(\rho_\fm(\Frob_\fq)) = \diam{\fq}$. \end{cor-non}